-It is essential that V2V communications take place in real time, as a matter of milliseconds could be the difference between a close call and a fatal collision.
-Achieving this high speed of interconnectivity requires vehicles to transmit large amounts of data between each other without any lags.
+For vehicles, it is essential that these communications take place in real time as a matter of milliseconds could be the difference between a close call and a fatal collision.
+Achieving this high speed of interconnectivity requires vehicles to transmit large amounts of data between each other without any lag.
 5G networks could make this possible with their low latency.

-With a 10x decrease in latency, 100x improvement in traffic capacity, and 100x improvement in network efficiency, 5G could address these issues.
-This is critical for mass adoption of AR and VR.
+With a 10x decrease in latency, 100x improvement in traffic capacity, and 100x improvement in network efficiency, 5G could address many of the issues that currently surround the technologies.
+This will be critical for the mass adoption of AR and VR.

 5G could help insurers across the board make decisions more effectively and efficiently.

-With more efficient data sharing, health and life insurers could make more informed and accurate decisions when it comes to providing quotes.
+With more efficient data-sharing, health and life insurers could make more informed and accurate decisions when it comes to providing quotes.
 As wearable 5G-connected healthcare devices gain popularity, health insurers could offer “positive reinforcement” policies, where premiums would be reduced if a certain level of activity or fitness is maintained.
-(While remote monitoring exists today, the technology is limited by the capacity of the network to handle massive amounts of data, and stands to gain from a higher capacity and more efficient 5G network).
+While remote monitoring exists today, the technology is limited by the capacity of the network to handle massive amounts of data.

-As 5G ushers in a new era of autonomous and driverless vehicles, real-time data and reports could also be instantly sent to car insurance companies following a customer’s accident.
+As 5G ushers in a new era of autonomous vehicles, real-time data and reports could also be instantly sent to car insurance companies following an accident.
+Similarly, sensors that detect how safe someone is driving could play into an insurer’s pricing decisions and allow behavior-based policies like “pay-how-you-drive.”
+With greater connectivity and improved data granularity, insurers can offer more to customers while making operations more efficient.

 5G has the potential to transform how children and adults are educated.